BtNowakowski/new_repo_script/README.md

 # Script which shockingly improves my productivity
 ## How does it work?
-It creates new folder inside of provided directory (preferably git repositories directory), there it initializes a new repo, adds .gitignore file, requirements.txt file, source folder and readme.md file which contains header with repository name
+It creates new folder inside of provided directory (preferably git repositories directory), there it initializes a new repo, adds .gitignore file, requirements.txt file, source folder and readme.md file which contains header with repository name.
+Lastly, script adds all the files to the initial commit then opens up newly created repository in vscode.
 ## Usage
 Change `<PATH FOR REPOSITORIES>`, `<YOUR EMAIL>`, `<YOUR NAME>` placeholders in the script.